-Please use this guide, along with your 2020 event kit, to help plan your facility's participation.
+Please use this guide, along with the 2021 event support materials and activity videos available at www.walkwithaegis.com, to help plan your participation.
 We have provided marketing tools and media resources to help make your activities - and overall program - a fun and successful event for all.